 PowerPoint themes (the Normal View)

-A PowerPoint template, as mentioned above, is simply a set of guidelines for the design of a set of slides - i.e. where text, charts, and images should go on each slide.
-A template includes a Slide Master (or more) and a theme.
+A PowerPoint template is simply a set of guidelines for the design of your slides.
+Basically, where text, charts, and images should go on each slide.